bruceravel/demeter/documentation/Athena/analysis/peak.rst

 Once you have found a fitting model that works for a representative data set, :demeter:`athena` offers soem automation for examining an ensemble of data.
-The button on the main tab labeled :kbd:`Fit marked,light` will apply the current fitting model to every marked group in the data list in sequence.
+The button on the main tab labeled :button:`Fit marked,light` will apply the current fitting model to every marked group in the data list in sequence.
 For example, in the case of the temperature dependent PbTiO\ :sub:`3` data measured at the Ti K edge,